ICMP tunnel: Mitigation

 One way to prevent this type of tunneling is to block ICMP traffic, at the cost of losing some network functionality that people usually take for granted (e.g. it might take tens of seconds to determine that a peer is offline, rather than almost instantaneously).
 Another method for mitigating this type of attack is to only allow fixed sized ICMP packets through firewalls, which can impede or eliminate this type of behavior.

 ICMP-tunnels are sometimes used to circumvent firewalls that block traffic between the LAN and the outside world.
-For example, by commercial wifi services that require the user to pay for usage, or a library that requires the user to first log in at a web portal.
+For example, by commercial Wi-Fi services that require the user to pay for usage, or a library that requires the user to first log in at a web portal.
 If the network operator made the erroneous assumption that it is enough to only block normal transport protocols like TCP and UDP, but not core protocols such as ICMP, then it is sometimes possible to use an ICMP-tunnel to access the internet despite not having been authorized for network access.
 Encryption and per-user rules that disallow users exchanging ICMP packets (and all other types of packets, maybe by using IEEE 802.1X) with external peers before authorization solves this problem.